Thinking of paint for your next demarcation solution for your workplace floor? We discuss the disadvantages of line marking paint here.

 If you decide that paint is indeed your floor marking preference, then once you have prepped, applied and allowed the time need for it to dry, maintenance from then on becomes an important factor.

-Your line marking paint application will be vibrant and will do its job very well, for a time.
+Your paint application will be vibrant and will do its job very well, for a time.
 After that, the cracks will start to show.
 Sections will wear off simply due to foot and vehicle traffic, any surface impacts or scrapes will altogether remove paint, and eventually, it will look a complete mess that needs re-painting.
 Should your working processes change every so often your floor markings, regardless of condition, will need to be replaced.
 With this comes productivity downtime, floor marking paint removal, via cleaning solvents or painting back to a blank canvas.

 Whether it’s repair or process change, the prep, apply and dry process will need to happen again, no matter what the scale.
-I repeat that with line marking paint, regardless of it being a section or entire area requiring a re-paint, it will at least need to be closed off for the drying process due to fumes.
+I repeat that with paint, regardless of it being a section or entire area requiring a re-paint, it will at least need to be closed off for the drying process due to fumes.

 It’s worthwhile considering the pros and cons of all options when deciding on your next floor marking solution.